antmicro/kenning-bare-metal-iree-runtime/README.md

     --to-html report-html
 ```

+The `kenning optimize test report` commands load the [optimizanion scenario described in JSON format](./kenning-scenarios/renode-magic-wand-iree-bare-metal-inference-prebuilt.json),  evaluate the model and render the report with performance and quality metrics (including Renode performance metrics) in Markdown (`./springbok-magic-wand/report.md`) and HTML.

-The generated report will be available under `springbok-magic-wand/report/report.html`.
+The generated HTML report will be available under `springbok-magic-wand/report/report.html` in the created workspace directory.

 The HTML report will contain such information as: